cesarlgm/personal_web/content/research/_index.md

                <a class="btn btn-outline-primary btn-page-header btn-sm" target="_blank" onclick="showHideText('akm_abstract')">
                     Full abstract
                 </a>
-                <p id="akm_abstract" class="hidden" style="display: none; text-align: justify"><br><strong>Abstract: </strong>This paper measures the relation between faculty salaries (net of faculty quality) and university or college prestige.
-We apply the AKM model (Abowd et al., 1999) to matched employer-employee data from U.S. higher education institutions.
-We find no evidence that more prestigious institutions pay premiums above the competitive salary for the quality of the faculty they hire.
-Overall, there is little evidence of any institutional effect on salaries, but unsurprisingly, higher quality faculty are more prestigious institutions.
-We briefly discuss how to reconcile the absence of a prestige premium, the positive match between prestige and faculty quality, and our sense that faculty at prestigious institutions would earn less at less prestigious institutions.</p>
+                <p id="akm_abstract" class="hidden" style="display: none; text-align: justify"><br><strong>Abstract: </strong>Do elite universities overpay their faculty?
+Not if you believe the AKM model.
+However, although the AKM model fits well, it is unlikely to be the right interpretation in this case.</p>
         </div>
     </div>
     <div class="ml-3">